Your questions answered

 You have millions of pounds in your reserves.
 Why doesn’t the Council use them to meet the financial shortfall?

 We have already used reserves to bridge the shortfall in the past, including spending almost £2m from them last year to manage the overspend.
-We are currently predicting an overspend of around £10m this year which will also have to come from reserves.
-As things stand, we have £31m in reserves that is uncommitted and can be applied to this overspend.
-However, an overspend at this level would mean that reserves would be down to £21m.
+We are currently predicting an overspend of around £7m this year which will also have to come from reserves.
+As things stand, we only have £30m in reserves that is uncommitted and can be applied to this overspend.
+However, an overspend at this level would mean that reserves would be down to £23m.
 Using reserves helps for one year but does not provide a long-term solution.
 We do hold other reserves, but these are already committed to ongoing projects or are held on behalf of others – for example, we hold almost £58m in reserves that is either owned by schools or is pooled money with the NHS.

 Isn’t the financial situation you find yourself in of your own making?

 But you’ve spent money on things like bicycle lanes.
-That money would have been better spent on bridging your budget gap wouldn’t it?
+That money would have been better spent on bridging your budget gap, wouldn’t it?

 Coventry City Council has been very good for many years at successfully applying for external funding for specific projects.
 However, this money can only be spent on the schemes the funding has been awarded to.
 Projects such as the Binley and Coundon cycles lanes have been paid for by a number of such grants and not from Council Taxpayers’ money.
 It is important that we continue this work as it is not costing Council Taxpayers anything and is helping the city meet its ambitions of being greener and promoting health and wellbeing.